 Simon has four London clinics and makes house calls within London and Bromley.

-Before leaving I compiled a list of the best alternative cancer advice I could find on the internet from my favourite sources.
+Before leaving I compiled a list of the best alternative and complementary cancer advice I could find on the internet from my favourite sources.
 (Dr Mercola and Dr Lam were the main sites)

 She didn’t follow even half of the advice, but she chose a few and really stuck to them.
 While we were with her we cooked her healthy vegetarian food from fresh produce, filled with yummy super foods.

 The main things she chose to do where: